 The following summary compensation table shows, for the periods indicated, information regarding the compensation awarded to, earned by or paid to our principal executive officer, our two most highly compensated executive officers other than our principal executive officer and our two most highly compensated employees not serving as executive officers of Air Industries Group.
-We refer to our principal executive officer and two most highly compensated executive officer as our "named executive officers."
+We refer to our principal executive officer and two most highly compensated executive officers other than our principal executive officer as our "named executive officers."